TOP Doctors for Polycystic Ovary Syndrome

 - to achieve the awaited pregnancy

-German specialists aim at achieving the therapeutic result as quick as possible.
+German specialists try to achieve the therapeutic result as quick as possible.
 For this reason German clinicians are offering new medication types, which are thoroughly tested and then applied for treatment.

 - Metformin is a new medication, which is sometimes prescribed to women with polycystic ovum disorder in Germany.
 This medication improves body’s response to hormones and reduces the insulin level.